open-politics/SSARE/README.md

 The design philosophy underscores flexibility, allowing integration with any scraper script that aligns with the specified data structure.
 The infrastructure benefits from each additional source, enriching the system's capability to amass, store, and retrieve news content efficiently.

-## Other potential use cases:
+## Use Cases:

+1. Entity Ranking
-1. Use the provided script to retrieve entities most prominent in your data, here 'NORP' - 'affiliation':
+Use the provided script to retrieve entities most prominent in your data, here 'NORP' - 'affiliation':
    ```python
    import requests
    from collections import Counter, defaultdict